Project Management Basics

 There is a conflict in leadership that you need to resolve.

-From one side, as a leader, you have to empower, develop and teach your team members.
+On one side, as a leader, you have to empower, develop, and teach your team members.
 It feels right to help people with less experience, to give them a chance to show their potential.

 On the other side, you need to keep moving towards project objectives.
 You have to deliver your commitments.